soto-project/soto/README.md

 ## EventLoopGroup management

-The AWS SDK has its own `EventLoopGroup` but it is recommended that you provide your own `EventLoopGroup` for the SDK to work off.
+Soto has its own `EventLoopGroup` but it is recommended that you provide your own `EventLoopGroup` for the SDK to work off.
 You can do this when you construct your client.
 ```
 let s3 = S3(region:.uswest2, eventLoopGroupProvider: .shared(myEventLoopGroup)
 ```
 The EventLoopGroup types you can use depend on the platform you are running on.
 On Linux use `MultiThreadedEventLoopGroup`, on macOS use `MultiThreadedEventLoopGroup` or `NIOTSEventLoopGroup` and iOS use `NIOTSEventLoopGroup`.
 Using the `NIOTSEventLoopGroup` will mean you use [NIO Transport Services](https://github.com/apple/swift-nio-transport-services) and the Apple Network framework.

-## Using `aws-sdk-swift` with Vapor
+## Using Soto with Vapor

 Integration with Vapor is pretty straight forward.
-Although be sure you use the correct version of AWSSDKSwift depending on which version of Vapor you are using.
+Although be sure you use the correct version of Soto depending on which version of Vapor you are using.
 See the compatibility section for details.
 Below is a simple Vapor 3 example that extracts an email address, subject and message from a request and then sends an email using these details.
 Take note of the `hopTo(eventLoop:)` call.
 If your AWS SDK is not working off the same `EventLoopGroup` as the Vapor `Request` this is a requirement.

 ```swift
 import Vapor